zamrokk/marketpulse/docs/src/cicd.md

 # Set up a pipeline for the application

 There plenty of CICD tools on the market to build pipelines.
-Here is an example of one using the Github config files and [Vercel](https://vercel.com/) for free hosting:
+Here is an example of one using the Github configuration files and [Vercel](https://vercel.com/) for free web application hosting:

 1. From the root folder that contains the HardHat config file and the frontend `app` folder, create a Github pipeline: